Khum1/pinterest-data-processing-pipeline/README.md

 # Pinterest Data Processing Pipeline
 ## Overview
 Pinterest Data Processing Pipeline is an AWS project which uses MSK and S3 to perform batch processes and Kinesis to perform streaming processes.
 In this project I have completed a data processing pipeline using AWS and Databricks which connects to a user_posting_emulation to emulate a pinterest feed.
-The project is divided into 4 main directories - API, User_Emulation, Post_Processing and Databricks_Notebooks.
-This file structure is shown in the image below.
+The project is divided into 2 main directories - User_Emulation and Databricks_Notebooks.

-The API directory contins project_pin_API.py which runs the API that the user_posting_emulation connects to.

-The User_Emulation directory contains user_posting_emulation.py which runs an emulation of a pinterest feed, posting a random row of data from the table pinterest_data which includes pin data, golocation data and user data.
+The User_Emulation directory contains user_posting_emulation.py and post_data.py .

+The user_posting emulation.py runs an emulation of a pinterest feed, posting a random row of data from predefined tables which includes pin data, geolocation data and user data.
 During the while loop this file also sends the data to the batch and streaming processes.

-The Post_Processing directory contains 4 files:
-- geo_process.py
-- pin_process.py
-- user_process.py
-- post_data.py

-The first 3 listed, process the records to be sent to the API, this includes creating a payload and sending batch and streaming requests.

 The post_data.py file sends all of the above requests to the API.